 Call for Applications

 The cooperation project “Forced Migration and Refugee Studies: Networking and Knowledge Transfer” (FFVT) aims to strengthen interdisciplinary forced migration and refugee research in Germany.
 To this end, the project brings together research and knowledge transfer on forced migration and refugee issues with migration, development, conflict and violence, climate change, health, governance, human rights and other fields of study.
-FFVT is jointly run by the Bonn International Centre for Conflict Studies (BICC), the Centre for Human Rights Erlangen-Nürnberg (CHREN, University of Erlangen Nuremberg), the German Institute of Development and Sustainability (IDOS) and the Institute for Migration Research and Intercultural Studies (IMIS, University of Osnabrück) and funded by the German Federal Ministry of Education and Research (BMBF).
+FFVT is jointly run by the Bonn International Centre for Conflict Studies (BICC), the Centre for Human Rights Erlangen-Nürnberg (CHREN, University of Erlangen Nuremberg) and the Institute for Migration Research and Intercultural Studies (IMIS, University of Osnabrück) and funded by the German Federal Ministry of Education and Research (BMBF).
 To promote international networking in the field, FFVT offers a global fellowship programme.

 FFVT fellowships are granted to researchers from abroad or with a refugee background working in forced migration and refugee studies, supporting their stay as guests at (mainly) one of the collaborative partners of FFVT.
 The fellowships serve to support and/or further conceptionally develop a research or knowledge transfer project or joint research proposals of the fellows' own choice in cooperation with their hosts.
 The collaborative partners provide the necessary infrastructure on site and support the fellows during their stay.